CROSS BORDER CONVERSION AND MERGER (part 3)

 CROSS BORDER CONVERSION AND MERGER (part 1)

-The Netherlands Antilles ceased to exist as a country on 10 October 2010.
+Recent developments The Netherlands Antilles ceased to exist as a country on 10 October 2010.
 Curacao and Sint Maarten have become independent countries within the Kingdom of the Netherlands, just as Aruba had already been for quite some time.
 Bonaire, St. Eustatius and Saba have become extraordinary municipalities of the Netherlands.
-These constitutional changes have resulted in far-reaching consequences for the cross-border conversion and cross-border merger of legal entities.
+These constitutional changes have… Continue reading CROSS BORDER CONVERSION AND MERGER (part 1)

 TAKING OVER CONTROL OF A CURACAO COMPANY THROUGH A FOREIGN COURT DECISION